adolby/Kryvo/README.md

 ##Licenses

 Kryvos is licensed under the MIT License.
-Read the Kryvos License file for more information about the license.
+Read the LICENSE file or go to https://opensource.org/licenses/MIT for more information about the license.

-Kryvos source code and binaries are available on GitHub at https://github.com/adolby/Kryvos.

 Botan is licensed under the Simplified BSD License.
 Read the Botan License file for more information about the license.
-The license file can also be found at http://botan.randombit.net/license.txt.
+The license file can also be found at https://botan.randombit.net/license.txt.
-Botan source code is available at http://botan.randombit.net/download.html.
+Botan source code is available at https://botan.randombit.net/download.html.

 Qt is licensed under the GNU Lesser General Public License version 2.1.
-Read the Qt License file for more information about the license.
+Read the Qt License file or go to https://www.gnu.org/licenses/lgpl-2.1.html for more information about the license.
-Qt source code is available at http://code.qt.io.
+Qt source code is available at https://code.qt.io.

 ##Developers